 HCDE 539: Physical Prototyping

 Students in this course design and prototype interactive prototype systems and environments using physical computing tools (a combination hardware and software).
-This quarter they have been exploring a range of applications using the Circuit Playground Express micro-controller (an Arduino).
+This quarter they have been exploring a range of applications using the Circuit Playground Express micro-controller (in Winter 2021), and an Adafruit M4 Feather (in Fall 2021).

 HCDE 451: UX Prototyping